The Equitist Manifesto [draft]

 Equitism rejects the idea of separateness and borders and believes that civilized societies do not have to be organized in secluded territories that monopolize lands and resources, furthering nationalistic or regionalist discourses.
 In today’s modern and global world, for one not to be shaped by the location of their birth or to be unable to choose their way of living, the creation of a transnational, democratic federation to provide each human with the same political rights shall be advanced.

 The Equitist doctrine rebukes wars, conflicts, and acts of aggression believing they are unnecessary endeavors that deprive society of much-needed resources and cause harm and suffering.
-While self-defense might be used when needed and the responsibility to protect from mass atrocities may require a limited utilization of military power, a priority must be to substantially decrease defense budgets and assign those resources to much-needed basic services.
+While self-defense might be used when needed and the responsibility to protect from mass atrocities may require a limited utilization of military power, a priority must be to substantially decrease defense investments in times of peace.
 The abolition of nuclear weapons and weapons of mass destruction must be enacted by all countries.

 The followers of Equitism put the highest value in the utilization of technology to ensure a level playing field in all human activities, including educational, medical, social, and others, for all individuals.
 Ethical technological advancement is a fundamental engine of societies, but its benefits cannot be selectively available when of relevance for the wellbeing of humans and other beings.

 Equitists take on the commitment to always seek progress, always question the known, and seek to discover the unknown.
 They commit to using technological advancement to better society and bring it to unprecedented heights.
 Equitists advocate for space travel and exploration to be performed outside of current flawed human constructs, while embracing equity, freedom, unity, and respect to be offered to other groups of beings encountered in the quest for new life, if ever successful.

 iii.
 The State and the Economy